ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/file.md

 ### `{url:thumbs}`

-The URL to the thumbnail image thats auto created for the control panel.
+The URL to the thumbnail image that's auto created for the control panel.

 ### `{width}`